amabelleS/my-favorite-images/README.md

 ### `npm i`

-To install al the dependencies.
+To install all the dependencies.

 ### `npm start`